Iran nuclear deal an unfolding disaster

 - Marco Rubio: With each passing day, it becomes more painfully obvious that Iran nuclear deal has made US less secure

-- Having world see a US president bend over backward to secure a terrible deal has had far-reaching consequences, he says
+- Having world see a U.S. president bend over backward to secure a terrible deal has had far-reaching consequences, he says

 Marco Rubio represents Florida in the United States Senate and is a member of the Senate Foreign Relations Committee and the Senate Select Committee on Intelligence.
 The views expressed are his own.